scriptnull/docsv2/sources/pipelines/resources/file.md

 # file
 This resource type is used to specify a file that could be deployed to a cluster of nodes during deployment.

 It can be given as an input to a `manifest` job.
-During the deployment, of the

 You can define a File resource by adding it to `shippable.resources.yml`
 ```